wangyoucao577/fast-shadowsocks/README.md

 Fast shadowsocks can increase the webpage loading speed and the download speed by 50%~100%.
 It's based an udp ARQ protocol(https://github.com/skywind3000/kcp).

-**Notice: NOT compatible with other shadowsocks, since fast shadowsocks don't use TCP.**
+**Notice: NOT compatible with other version of shadowsocks, since fast shadowsocks don't use TCP.**

 All config and install method is same as shadowsocks-go.
-You can use Supervisor to run it as service, totally same as the python version of shadowsocks. [link](https://github.com/shadowsocks/shadowsocks/wiki/Configure-Shadowsocks-with-Supervisor)
+You can use Supervisor to run it as service, totally same as the python version of shadowsocks. [click here](https://github.com/shadowsocks/shadowsocks/wiki/Configure-Shadowsocks-with-Supervisor)

 Binaries download: [click here](https://github.com/dearplain/fast-shadowsocks/releases/)